tatumio/ecosystem-addons/extensions/transactionSimulator/README.md

    }
    ```

 By using the above methods, you can efficiently predict the behavior and costs of your transactions before actually broadcasting them, ensuring optimized and error-free transactions.

+### Gas Price Estimation:

+   - Methods accept `gasPrice` as a parameter.
+If you don't provide it, the gas price will be estimated using the `eth_gasPrice` method.
+   - Methods accept `gas` as a parameter.
+If you don't provide it, the gas limit will be estimated using the `eth_estimateGas` method.

 ## 🔗🔗 Supported Networks